 Cambridge Zero is bringing together a portfolio of cutting-edge research.

-We are enhancing our existing networks of external engagement and collaboration, and actively seeking new partners, to create a platform for change.
+We are growing our existing external engagement and collaboration networks, actively seeking new partners to create a powerful platform for change.

 We are training a new generation of creative and innovative leaders to respond to this urgent global challenge.